netscaler/ansible-collection-netscaleradc/docs/modules/citrix_adc_lb_vserver_module.rst

               - Comment

             * - servicegroupname

+                *(str)*
               -
               - The service group name bound to the selected load balancing virtual server.
             * - weight

+                *(str)*
               -
               - Integer specifying the weight of the service.
 A larger number specifies a greater weight.
-Defines the capacity of the service relative to the other services in the load balancing configuration.
-Determines the priority given to the service in load balancing decisions.
+Defines the of the service relative to the other services in the load balancing configuration.
+Determines the given to the service in load balancing decisions.

                 Minimum value = ``1``

                 Maximum value = ``100``

+    * - servicename

+        *(str)*
+      -
+      - Service to bind to the virtual server.

+        Minimum length =  1
     * - servicetype

         *(str)*